 Most cyclists are familiar with heart rate monitors but will likely know they aren’t the most accurate performance measure.
 For most casual cyclists, using a heart rate monitor is fine.
 If you want to take it further, it isn’t enough.
 Heart rate can be influenced by fatigue, illness, temperature, and even time of day.

 Power meter data is precise.
 It’s why the pros use it and ride to it every day.

 Power readings are instantaneous

 Pacing is a key component of any ride.
-If you’re racing and riding an event, the pacing is even more important.
+The pacing is even more important if you’re racing and riding an event.
 A heart rate monitor gives you a slightly delayed version of what’s going on, but power is instant.

-Power data is instant, so the second you push too much, you’ll know about it.
+Power data is instant, so you’ll know about it the second you push too much.
 This could be the difference between winning, losing, or even making it to the end.